Global healthcare needs to speak a common language to tackle the challenge of COVID-19

 This pandemic has opened up the discussion of having more interoperable systems to allow the easy exchange of data for specific uses and scenarios where it is needed.
 The big question that the healthcare sector around the world now faces is: Are we ready to take the big steps that will allow us to truly collaborate in the best interests of humankind?

-You can also view this article that was published in Healthcare IT News here
+This article was published on Healthcare IT News and can be found here